 BEST PRACTICE – EXPLAINED

-Below are examples on how our customers are using scratch card and coupons to create Christmas campaigns.
+Below are examples of how our customers are using scratch cards and coupons to create Christmas campaigns.

 k kiosk, Switzerland:

 Circle K, USA:

 In the below 7-Eleven campaign notice that the app user can choose between two prizes before she plays – a beer or a sports drink.
 The game also clearly states that you will need to be above 18 years old to redeem the prize if you win a beer.
 Both prizes are Carlsberg products.